 IAC knew that the truth would be unpalatable – aviation expert

-“One of the overriding issues that I have thought long and hard about in respect with this crash is why so many high- level delegates from Poland were flying together on the same plane,” says Yates.
+Chris Yates, a consultant on aviation safety, says that the fault cannot be shifted to Russia’s air traffic controllers, whose role is to guide and advice those who are in the sky.
+The final decisions are taken by pilots, who received all the proper warnings of poor visibility conditions at the airport, points out Yates.“One of the overriding issues that I have thought long and hard about in respect with this crash is why so many high- level delegates from Poland were flying together on the same plane,” says Yates.
 “It should not have been the case.
 Common sense itself would dictate that when you have such a large entourage traveling long distances, you separate all these people across two aircrafts in the event that something goes wrong.”